Financial-Times/origami/README.md

 When silent mode is set to `true`, o-typography does not load web fonts.
 Products should load web fonts themselves using **[o-fonts](https://github.com/financial-times/o-fonts).**

-#### Mixins and functions
+#### Mixins

-The Sass in o-typography provides mixins and functions for use in your project.
+The Sass in o-typography provides several types of mixin for use in your project.
 In the following sections they are in order of most to least preferred method.

 ##### Use Case mixins